(IN ALPHABETICAL ORDER)

 “Political Crime in Islamic Jurisprudence and Western Legal History.”
 UC Davis Journal of International Law and Policy 4 (1998): 1 - 28.

-"Qur'anic Ethics and Islamic Law," (in English and Arabic), for Qur'an and Ethics Conference Proceedings, organized by the Research Center for Islamic Legislation and Ethics (CILE) and Qatar Faculty of Islamic Studies (Brill, forthcoming).
+"Qur'anic Ethics and Islamic Law," in Journal of Islamic Ethics 1 (Brill, 2017): 7-28, for Qur'an and Ethics Conference Proceedings, organized by the Research Center for Islamic Legislation and Ethics (CILE) and Qatar Faculty of Islamic Studies.

 “Reading the Signs: The Moral Compass of Transcendent Engagement.”
 In Herausforderungen an die islamische Theologie in Europa- Challenges for Islamic Theologie in Europe.
 Edited by Mouhanad Khorchide and Klaus von Stosch.
 Freiburg: Herder, 2012.
 Lecture publication for conference, “Challenges for Islamic Theology in Europe,” hosted by Paderborn University and the University of Münster in Münster, Germany on June 11, 2011.